 Explore every nook and cranny of the buzziest neighbourhood in the CBD.
 Here's where to eat, hang out, shop and even work out!

 There’s no denying that we seriously dig Telok Ayer.
-The locale is the home of Honeycombers HQ and has everything we need to live the good CBD life.
 Lunch is never dull, thanks to the huge variety of hawker centres and coffee shops, cafes, and restaurants.
-Since we love it so much, we thought we’d give you the low-down on what’s buzzing in our neighbourhood.
+Since we love it so much, we thought we’d give you the lowdown on what’s buzzing in the neighbourhood.

 Free the Robot / Bitters & Love

-Yes we come here a lot because we love Free the Robot’s mascot, Baileys (that’s him up top).
-But we’re gonna come out and say it: Free the Robot serves the best coffee on Telok Ayer: and believe us, we’ve rigorously tested every cafe on this strip.
-We’ve sung the praises of the breakfast menu before: try the BAE, a bacon-and-egg beauty with Sriracha mayo, and the amazing French toast.
-Our hot tip is to swing by for breakfast as this place gets seriously packed at lunch.
-After hours, the place transforms into Bitters & Love: a buzzy alcove of specialty cocktails and bar snacks – our personal Honeycombers hangout!
+Yes, we come here a lot because we love Free the Robot’s mascot, Baileys (that’s him up top).
+But we’re gonna come out and say it: Free the Robot serves the best coffee on Telok Ayer – and believe us, we’ve rigorously tested every cafe on this strip.
+Try breakfast classics like waffles and eggs and toast; or if you’re looking for something healthier, the acai bowl won’t disappoint.
+After hours, the place transforms into Bitters & Love: A buzzy alcove of specialty cocktails and bar snacks.

 Park Bench Deli

 If indulgent, messy and substantial sandwiches are more your speed, Park Bench Deli hits the spot.
-A departure from your ordinary sandwich, PBD knows just how to satisfy any sandwich snob by piling beautifully toasted bread with double fried egg, crispy bacon and tater tots (fried egg power from the breakfast menu) or tender pulled pork, ham and delish coffee dijonnaise (the popular Cubano).
+A departure from your ordinary sandwich, PBD knows just how to please any sammie snob by sandwiching spicy fried chicken thigh, hot honey, tex-mex coleslaw and chilli aioli between a sesame potato bun (it could give a certain popular fast food burger a run for its money).
+Plus, the crowd-pleasing pastrami reuben stuffs sourdough with pastrami brisket, sauerkraut, cheese and yellow mustard.
 So good, we almost shed a tear every time we bite into one.

 Park Bench Deli, 179 Telok Ayer Street, Singapore 068627